surreydigitalservices/surreydigitalservices.github.io/_posts/2016-09-05-Automated-map-production-with-QGIS.md

 author: Robert Spiers
 ---

+This post shows how to use QGIS and python to automate map exports to PDF.

 ### Purpose
 I needed to create create standardised PDF maps on a regular basis.
 For this I usually use a template set up in QGIS then export PDFs using the atlas feature.
 However...
 I found this can be entirely automated so you don't even need to open the QGIS program to export the product.
 This can be used to automate map production as a scheduled job or batch produce maps when new data is available.